Mines safety bulletin no. 191 | 25 October 2023 | Version 3

 |Heat Stroke||CMW may appear disorientated and confused, may encounter convulsion episodes, or become unconscious.
 Skin appears hot and dry.
 Life threatening condition.
 Treat as medical emergency.|

 The SHMS must provide for first aid facilities and emergency response capability at a mine; that is suitable for responding to cases of heat illnesses caused by exposure to work in the heat.
 First aid officers should be trained on how to recognise the signs of heat related illnesses and provide effective treatment in a timely manner.

-The Queensland Coal Mining Safety and Health Regulation (CMSHR, 2017,) sets out specific provisions for both surface and underground coal mines with respect to the management of heat.
+The Queensland Coal Mining Safety and Health Regulation 2017 (CMSHR) sets out specific provisions for both surface and underground coal mines with respect to the management of heat.
 In summary:

-In addition to this safety alert, Recognised Standard 18 - Management of heat in underground coal mines is currently under review and Guidance Note for management of heat at surface coal mines will be both released in 2021.
+In addition to this safety alert, Recognised Standard 18 - Management of heat in underground coal mines was released in August 2021 and Guidance Note 32 for management of heat at surface coal mines was released in January 2022.